thor-harsh/Project--Hadoop-21/README.md

 # Project--Hadoop-21
 <table>

 **In this Project we will be using Spark SQL to create a dataframe instead of RDD to count the average number of friends associated with each age group.
-Then we also sort the result by age and also added alias for that column**
+Then we also sort the result by age and also added alias for that column**<br></br>

 **Before diving into the project let's get to know about Spark**...<br></br>